Aman-kumar-git12/DevTinder/homework.md

 - Validate data for the signup API
 - install package
 - create passwordHash using bcrypt.hash and save the user encrypted password

+- create login api and write the logic by your own
+- compare password and throw error if email or password is invalid